SNARL1/bd-mitigation-report/data/README.md

 #### treasure-captures-swabs.csv

-This CSV file contains data on adult frogs captured for itraconazole treatment in Treasure Basin (2018), and during subsequent capture-mark-recapture (CMR) surveys (2018-2020).
+This CSV file contains data on adult frogs before, during, and after the itraconazole treatment conducted in Treasure Basin.

 Fields